Join us in the beautiful Myoko backcountry!

 - Telemark ski lessons, for those who have never tried the fun of freeheeling

 - Introduction to avalanche thinking.
-We have two Level 1-certified guides who can get you thinking about what it means to go into the backcountry, give you some basic tools and approaches, and get you used to using your "avy eyes" before you head off into untouched snow.
+Our Level 1-certified guide can get you thinking about what it means to go into the backcountry, give you some basic tools and approaches, and get you used to using your "avy eyes" before you head off into untouched snow.
 The backcountry is great, but your knowledge of the risks is key.

 For those new to deep powder or backcountry skiing:

-- Our Powder Experience at Seki Onsen.
-We run it like a tour, but you'll use lifts as we help you gradually get used to the idea of bounding through snow instead of crashing into the big waves of Myoko pow.
+- Powder Experience.
+Depending on your experience (and the snow conditions) we'll use lifts or have a first, easy hike-up to get used to the feel of natural snow.
+You'll soon get used to the idea of bounding through snow instead of crashing into the big waves of Myoko pow.
 You'll learn how to use avalanche gear (required for all to use!), enjoy lunch and a coffee break, and lots of powder (dates depend on good snow).

 - First tours: We have courses that aren't as challenging as a full peak attack, but that give a great experience in climbing up, and skiing down through the Myoko trees.